chinmaya10000/mynodeapp-cicd-project/README.md

 # Node.js Application with CI/CD Pipeline

-This repository contains a Node.js application along with a Jenkins CI/CD pipeline to automate the process from code checkout to deployment.
+This repository contains a Jenkins pipeline configuration for automating the CI/CD process of a Node.js application.
+The pipeline includes various stages such as code quality analysis, security scanning, Docker image building, and deployment to a staging server.

 ## Setup Instructions: